epfl-systemf/Linden/README.md

 - Factual claim 4: mechanization.
 Our formal semantics, definitions and proofs are fully mechanized in the Rocq proof assistant.

-**Claims not supported by the artifact:** This artifact does not support the claim that the semantics is practical; this claim is supported by the two applications of the semantics presented in the paper, namely regex rewriting and the verification of the PikeVM.

 ## Step-by-step instructions